 Gen Z is a dynamic and creative generation that is more than willing to share their ideas and insights.
-Whether it’s through TikTok or text messages to our friends, we’re not afraid to talk about our experiences with brands, both amazing and terrible ones.
-That’s why having a Gen Z community can be incredibly valuable for your brand.
-It can act as a sounding board and a source of real-time insights from young consumers.
+Whether it’s through TikTok or text messages to our friends, we’re not afraid to talk about our experiences with brands, whether they're amazing or terrible.

 When building a Gen Z community, however, you can’t rely on conventional market research techniques.

+To engage Gen Z, you'll need to play by our rules.
 You have to consider Gen Z’s expectations and behaviors and adjust approach accordingly.
 This applies to all steps of the market research process, starting from recruitment all the way to incentives and engagement.

 “Being able to form authentic relationships helps us to avoid mistakes that can result in de-influencing.”